nothingnessbird/cfstudybuddies/README.md

 weigh in so that everyone understands what is being coded and anyone can pickup where you left off.

-How/ This is the problem domain what/ this is pseudo code why/ These are user stories where/ when /
+How/ this is pseudo code

-build a constructor function buddy object with two question(into/extrovert night/owl) a scoring function; with a form harvester set value
+what/  This is the problem domain why/ These are user stories where/ when /